 Mobile DevOps Can Dodge Bottlenecks and Inefficiencies

-The main idea behind mobile devops is to make things efficient, transparent, improve internal communication and help building better products (apps).
-When mobile devops processes, practices and tools are well-inlined the following bottlenecks and inefficiencies can be avoided:
+The main idea behind mobile DevOps is to make things efficient, transparent, improve internal communication and help to build better products (apps) faster.
+When mobile DevOps processes, practices and tools are well aligned, the following bottlenecks and inefficiencies can be avoided:

 - Stability and Maturity of Workflow.
 The old saying “the chain is as strong as its weakest link” works pretty well also in software development.
 If you use tools or exercise practices that do not build up the product and distract the actual development (and operations) the results aren’t necessarily what you look to achieve from your effort.

 - Lack of Operational Practices.
-Transforming the organization to utilize mobile devops practices, new and different approaches to operational practices are required.
-New mindset with management of changes, problems, requests, accesses and others need a modern way to do things to ensure agile, transparent and efficient way to tackle those challenges.
+Transforming the organization to utilize mobile DevOps practices, new and different approaches to operational practices are required.
+A new mindset with the management of changes, problems, requests, access and others need a modern way to do things to ensure an agile, transparent and efficient way to tackle those challenges.

 - Old-Fashion (or Manual) Testing Process.
-Testing and quality assurance are critical in effort to build better apps and to deliver unique and innovative features as part of those apps.
-If things aren’t working as meant, the outcome is typically something you would want to avoid with all costs.
+Testing and quality assurance are critical in an effort to build better apps and to deliver unique and innovative features as part of those apps.
+If things aren’t working as expected, the outcome is typically something you would want to avoid all costs.

 - Competing/Misaligned Procedures and Lack of Ownership.
 This is very common with large organizations that not everyone knows who owns the process, certain pieces of it, and who will be responsible to get it straight.
-When formulating the right mobile devops process for your organizations, it’s worth of considering the ownerships and define those clearly.
+When formulating the right mobile DevOps process for your organizations, it’s worth of considering the ownership and define those clearly.